 - Peaches: 61 calories per cup

-Not in addition to your current diet, rather you should substitute your regular meals for meals with the one-two punch of satiety: protein and fiber.
+This isn’t to say eat more protein and fiber in addition to your current diet.
+Rather, you should substitute your regular meals for meals with the one-two punch of satiety: protein and fiber.
 Both digest slowly and are very filling, plus protein takes more energy to digest than fat or carbs — about 25 percent of the calories in protein are burned just from digesting it.
-(2)
+(3)

-So emphasize both of these nutrients and minimize fat, which has more than twice the calories of protein or carbs, to help produce a significant calorie deficit without overwhelming hunger.
+So emphasize both of these nutrients and minimize fat, which has more than twice the calories of protein or carbs per gram, to help produce a significant calorie deficit without overwhelming hunger.
 (Although if you’re in a big calorie deficit, yes, there will likely be some hunger you’ll need to muscle through.)

 Oftentimes, this isn’t a sustainable approach to dieting because it’s so restrictive — there’s only so long some people can go without feeling like an ice cream-less life isn’t worth it.

-Walking is also a dynamite exercise that makes all your other exercise better: it doesn’t fry your central nervous system and make it harder to do the workouts you want to do, it’s joint friendly, it lowers stress, improves heart health, and it helps to keep your joints and muscle active and limber.
+Walking is also a dynamite exercise that makes all your other exercise better: it doesn’t fry your central nervous system and make it harder to do the workouts you want to do, it’s joint-friendly, it lowers stress, improves heart health, and it helps to keep your joints and muscle active and limber.

 If burning energy is your goal, you need to get gassed.
-A 185-pound person burns almost 500 calories from a half hour of vigorous running, biking, swimming, or jumping rope.
+According to Harvard, the same 185-pound person burns almost 500 calories from a half-hour of vigorous running, biking, swimming, or jumping rope.

-But it’s not easy to spend a half hour going all out on the same exercise: consider, instead, something like circuit training.
-It involves compound movements that help to build muscle while burning fat — think push-ups, rows, jumps, all strung together and repeated with limited rest between rounds.
+But it’s not easy to spend a half-hour going all out on the same exercise: consider, instead, something like circuit training.
+It involves compound movements that help build muscle while burning fat — think push-ups, barbell rows, jumps, all strung together and repeated with limited rest between rounds.

 Many like to argue that the best way to lose weight is by skipping a 300-calorie snack instead of working out to burn 300 calories, and it’s a valid way of looking at things.
-That said, exercise inarguably helps contribute to your daily deficit, plus, it appears help to regulate appetite — partly because exercise manages hormones related to hunger, partly because exercise helps you sleep better (which also regulates these hormones).
-(3)(4)
+That said, exercise inarguably helps contribute to your daily deficit, plus, it appears to help regulate appetite — partly because exercise manages hormones related to hunger, partly because exercise helps you sleep better (which also regulates these hormones).
+(4)(5)

 Regardless of how you tackle your weight loss, most experts agree that a balance of calorie restriction and exercise is a good way forward, as it means you don’t have to be very restrictive with your diet or very exhaustive with your workouts.
+(6)

 That’s just another reason why a balanced, holistic approach usually winds up best.

-1. Catenacci VA, et al. A randomized pilot study comparing zero-calorie alternate-day fasting to daily caloric restriction in adults with obesity.Obesity (Silver Spring).
+- Catenacci VA, et al. A randomized pilot study comparing zero-calorie alternate-day fasting to daily caloric restriction in adults with obesity.Obesity (Silver Spring).
 2016 Sep;24(9):1874-83.

-2. Westerterp KR.
-Diet induced thermogenesis.
+- Westerterp KR.
+Diet-induced thermogenesis.
 Nutr Metab (Lond).
 2004 Aug 18;1(1):5.